Gangs of Lagos: Critical response

-Seyi Lasisi of the Afrocritik gave the film 3/5 stars and said: "Gangs of Lagos, like Brotherhood, isn't fiction.
+Afrocritik's Seyi Lasisi's 3-star review said the film "like Brotherhood, isn't fiction.
 It is a cinematic exploration of our lives as Nigerians.
 It spotlights the damage Nigerian societies and Nigerians are compelled to witness when the government is apathetic to developing and solving social issues".

-Shola-Adido Oladotun from Premium Times praised Gangs of Lagos, noting that "the Cinematography is top-tier, with various elements making each scene visually appealing and fitting for its genre."
-He also highlighted the ambitious choice of locations, stating, "It is remarkable that the movie was filmed in real-life places within Isale Eko."
-However, Oladotun expressed that the film might have worked better as a TV series, as it would have allowed for deeper character development, not only for Obalola and Gift but also for characters like Kazeem.
-He rated the film 8/10 stars.
-Emma Vine of Ready Steady Cut described the film as a "gritty, compelling crime drama that will have you instantly invested in the story and its characters."
-She praised the camera work, cinematography, and the cast's performances.
-Vine highlighted that one of the film's most "amazing" assets was the striking resemblance between the adult actors and their younger counterparts, an often-overlooked yet essential element of filmmaking that greatly enhances believability.
+Shola-Adido Oladotun of Premium Times praised Gangs of Lagos, describing its Cinematography as "top-tier" and noting its effective use of real-life locations in Isale Eko.
+He also commended the casting and stunt work, as well as the film’s visual presentation.
+However, he criticised aspects of the writing and pacing, and suggested that the story would have benefited from a television series format to allow for deeper character development, particularly for supporting characters such as Kazeem.
+He gave the film 8/10 stars.
+Emma Vine of Ready Steady Cut described Gangs of Lagos as a "gritty, compelling crime drama" and praised its tone, cinematography, and camera work.
+She also commended the cast performances and highlighted the visual continuity between the adult actors and their younger counterparts as a notable strength that enhanced the film’s believability.

-Johnny Loftus of Decider praised the performances of the Gangs of Lagos cast, particularly highlighting Tobi Bakre, Adesua Etomi-Wellington, and Chike Ezekpeazu-Osebuka.
+Johnny Loftus of Decider praised the performances of the cast, particularly highlighting Tobi Bakre, Adesua Etomi-Wellington, and Chike Ezekpeazu-Osebuka.
 He singled out Chike's portrayal of Ify, a character born into gang life despite his evident desire to pursue a different path, such as performing on stage as his alter ego, Panama.
 Liam Lacey of Original-Cin awarded the film a grade of B, noting that it is "at its most rewarding when it breaks away from the Scorsese-Coppola tradition to deliver sharp critiques of the Nigerian criminal-political complex."

 Accolades

 Gangs of Lagos garnered multiple nominations and accolades, including recognition as Best Nigerian Film and Best Visual Effects at the 2023 African Movie Academy Awards.
 Adesua Etomi-Wellington won the award for Best Actress in a Leading Role.
-In total, the film received five nominations and won three awards, notably for Best Visual Effects and Best Young/Promising Actor, awarded to Maleek Sanni.
+Chioma Chukwuka won the Africa International Film Festival Award for her performance in the movie.
+In total, the film received five nominations and won four awards, notably for Best Visual Effects and Best Young/Promising Actor, awarded to Maleek Sanni.